mmtechslv/mmtechslv.github.io/_publications/tutorials/django-oscar-new-app-part-1.md

             return self.post_process_urls(urls)
 {% endhighlight %}

 It is optional to use `get_class` and `get_model` when developing your own app but required when overriding Oscar apps.
-However, I prefer using Oscar's approach as I encountered errors when importing modules using `import` statement.
+However, I prefer using Oscar's approach in all cases as I previously encountered various errors when importing modules using `import` statement.

 ### Admin for "boutique" app
-Although this step is optional and Oscar's dashboard is sufficient to add, modify and remove `Boutique` elements to the database.
+This step is optional and Oscar's dashboard is sufficient to add, modify and remove `Boutique` elements to the database.
 However, for early testing let's register our model in Django's admin.
-Add following code to `admin.py` in the app's directory.
+Add following code to the `admin.py` in the app's directory.

 {% highlight python %}